-This kind of branding and marketing is based on what the company believes to be true about the product or service often without any regard of what the consumer believes to be true.
+This kind of branding and marketing is based on what the company believes to be true.
+True about the product or service often without any regard of what the consumer believes to be true.

-Any problems with sales, margins, or awareness could never be caused by these kinds of products or services; it is always a problem with the sales force, ad agency, or market conditions – not the brand itself.
+Any problems with sales, margins, or awareness could never be caused by these kinds of products or services.
+It is always a problem with the sales force, ad agency, or market conditions.
+Not the brand itself.
 However, that is hardly ever the truth.

 Married to the Status Quo Branding and the resulting Branding Not to Win

-Many times, corporate executive are “married” to the brands they have helped to create and believe that their “baby” can handle things just fine as it is.
-Having a brand firm, or anyone else for that matter, tell one of these executives there is a problem with their brand is akin to telling a mother she has homely children.
+Many times, corporate executive are “married” to the brands they have helped to create.
+And, believe that their “baby” can handle things just fine as it is.
+Having a brand firm tell one of these executives there is a problem with their brand.
+Well, it is akin to telling a mother she has homely children.

-It does not come from the boardroom or the marketing manager’s office; it comes out of the belief sets of the consumer.
-When the target market sees a brand they should see a reflection of who they believe they are, not what the company believes the consumer is.
+It does not come from the boardroom or the marketing manager’s office.
+It comes out of the belief sets of the consumer.
+When the target market sees a brand they should see a reflection of who they believe they are.
+Not what the company believes the consumer is.

+Branding not to win.
 Ask the Consumer

-Researching the target market, the competitive set, and even the internal views and opinions of personnel from within the company allow the brand to be robust and meaningful to all those who interact with it.
-This is not the typical usage and attitude kind of research that so many marketers and branding companies have come to rely on.
+Researching the target market, the competitive set.
+And, even the internal views and opinions of personnel from within the company allow the brand to be robust and meaningful.
+Meaningful to all those who interact with it.
+This is not the typical usage and attitude kind of research.
+Research that so many marketers and branding companies have come to rely on.

-In order to get down to the primary decision drivers, a different kind of research must be done, one that examines the preceptual fabric that helps each and every one of us measure all of our decisions, from what we decide to wear to work each morning to where we go to lunch to which laundry detergent we buy.
+In order to get down to the primary decision drivers, a different kind of research must be done.
+One that examines the preceptual fabric that helps each and every one of us measure all of our decisions.
+How we decide to wear to work each morning to where we go to lunch to which laundry detergent we buy.

 Building a Better Mousetrap Does Not Ensure Success.
 You Need Real Marketing Changes

-In order to win, it is not imperative that we build a better mousetrap – efficacy, price, or product attributes should not be the only factors in the consumer decision-making process.
+In order to win, it is not imperative that we build a better mousetrap.
+Efficacy, price, or product attributes should not be the only factors in the consumer decision-making process.

 For example, Miller Lite does it with their “Men of the Square Table” campaign.
-Which is all about associating Miller Lite with manliness and Heineken is doing it with their “Night Life” campaign, associating their beer with a fun and cosmopolitan nightlife.
+Which is all about associating Miller Lite with manliness.
+And Heineken did it with their “Night Life” campaign, associating their beer with a fun and cosmopolitan nightlife.